kyletimmermans/wicked/README.md

 _Note:_

 _1. This program does not log your username or password, it simply passes it to the Instagram log-in form_
-_2. The program will also **temporarily** add the line, if not already present, "127.0.0.1 localhost" to your hosts file to help fix some issues with Selenium_
+_2. The program will also **temporarily** add the line, if not already present, "127.0.0.1 localhost" to your hosts file to help fix some issues with Selenium.
+Program will automatically remove the line if added by the program once finished._

 <p>&nbsp;</p>